TIPS ON HOW TO ADVERTISE YOUR BUSINESS FOR FREE

 A vision is a plan for the future.
 Your vision tells your customers and employees why you are in business.
 When your customers understand the WHY, they will know that you are not just out to take their money.
 And if your vision is one that they can buy into, they will help you achieve it.

 Encourage your employees to use your products or services, that way, they will find out the flaws in your business and help you in fixing it.
 For instance, if you run a laundry business, your employees should be encouraged to be part of your customers.
+That way, they will be able to see the flaws in your business themselves and fix it.

 7. Understand your employees

 In 2015, Mr Bill Gross made a presentation on TEDx where he explained the main elements which cause startups to succeed.
 He considered these 5 elements which include Ideas, Team, Business Model, Funding and Timing.
 I know that at first guess you would say that funding or Idea is the most important of them all but I am sorry to disappoint you as the Timing is the most important.
 You can have a great idea with a wonderful business model but if the timing is wrong then your business will fail.
-You already have your business running so timing is no longer your problem.
-Funnily enough the second most important element is team which refers to your employees.
+You already have your business running so timing is no longer your problem for you.
+Funnily, the second most important element is team which refers to your employees.

 The employee is the middleman between the business owner and the customer.
 So if you need to treat your customers right then you should treat the needs of your employees first.
 In December 2019, I needed the services of an SEO expert, so I called 5 different SEO agencies in Nigeria but only 2 of them Crankdigital.com.ng and Richieemedia responded satisfactorily (for the sake of saving face, the other 3 companies were not mentioned here and this is not an advert for the companies mentioned).
 The problem with the other companies varied.
 One of the companies always had the company phone line switched off.
 So, I could not contact them.
-It is possible that the company email handler would reply if I sent a message to him but I needed a company I could call whenever the need arises to and explain things clearly.
+It is possible that the company email handler would reply if I sent a message to him but I needed a company I could call whenever the need arises to explain things clearly.

-The second company would forget that I left them a message and would reply my whatsapp chat after 3 days apologizing for late reply and once I accepted the apology, the communication cut.
-The third company had similar issues.
+The second company would forget that I left them a chat and would reply my whatsapp chat after 3 days apologizing for late reply and once I accepted the apology, the communication cut.
+The third company also had similar issues.
 Taking a cue from these 3 companies, one could bet that the owners and even the senior management of the companies were not aware of this as responding to correspondences are left to junior staff.
 I can as well bet that these companies are loosing a huge amount of money as a result of their employee nonchalance.
 This is why it is important to understand your employees.

 One might begin to wonder; how do you ensure that your employees do not sabotage your company?